bluemarblepayroll/logicality/README.md

 ````
 let record = { visible: false, admin: true };
-let visible =  LuiLogic.evaluate('visible || admin', record); // resolves to true.
+let visible =  Logic.evaluate('visible || admin', record); // resolves to true.
 ````

 ### Plugging in Immutable.JS

-The above example works just fine using Lui Logic's default object value resolver, but you can also pass in a custom function that will serve as resolver.
+The above example works just fine using Logic's default object value resolver, but you can also pass in a custom function that will serve as resolver.
 That way you could use dot notation for value resolution.
 For example:

 ````
 let resolver = (value, input) => input && value && !!input.get(value.toString().split('.'));
 let record = Immutable.fromJS({ visible: false, settings: { admin: true } });
-let visible =  LuiLogic.evaluate('visible || settings.admin', record, resolver); // resolves to true.
+let visible =  Logic.evaluate('visible || settings.admin', record, resolver); // resolves to true.
 ````

 ## Contributing